baliuzeger/blog/_posts/2021-08-20-HYL_ML_12_semi_supervised.md

 $$L = \sum_{x^r} C(x^r, \hat{y}^r) + \lambda \sum_{x^u}E(y^u) $$

-where $C$ is cross entropy and the entropy of the predictions on the unlabelled data
+where $C$ is cross entropy and $E$ is the entropy of the predictions on the unlabelled data

 $$ E(y^u) = - \sum_{m = \text{all classes}}y^u_m ln(y^u_m) $$